About the Journal

 Manuscripts submitted to this section must reflect effective advances in scientific knowledge in subjects related to:

-1. The empirical-based analysis of the role, scope and depth of international large scale assessments (ILSAs) effects in education governance, focusing on the relations between public policies and the evolution of students' performance in ILSAs, and on the mobilization and translation of ILSAs data into "knowledge for policy" by state and non-state actors;
+1. Expansion of the empirical-based analysis of the role, scope and depth of international large scale assessments effects in education governance, focusing on the relations between public policies and the evolution of Portuguese students’ performance in PISA, and on the mobilization and translation of PISA data into “knowledge for policy” by state and non-state actors;

 Peer Review Process

-Double-blind peer review [This journal operates under a Double-Blind Review Policy]
+Double-blind peer review [This journal operates under a Double-Blind Peer Review Policy]

 When submitting an article, make sure that it includes only the title (without any references to acknowledgments, financial support, authors’ names or affiliation in the uploaded document) and that the text does not include self-references easily identified by readers.

 The selective process of submitted articles begins with the editorial analysis.
 The internal editorial process of the journal eliminates any data on the authors’ identity from the body of the original texts.
 The submitted papers are subject to a PRE-revision of the formal aspects of the proposal.
-If a paper overcomes this first phase, it will be evaluated by two reviewers (double-blind peer review), who will decide whether or not to accept the article for later publication.
+If a paper overcomes this first phase, it will be evaluated by, at least, two reviewers (double-blind peer review), who will suggest whether or not to accept the article for later publication, and if any revision is required.
+The final decision is made by the editors.
+Reviewers are provided with Sisyphus editors’ general review guidelines and a Peer Review Form (consult english version here).

 The reviewers will be chosen according to the article’s main theme and therefore will be experts on the paper’s research domain, trying, whenever possible and advisable, seek the collaboration of external and foreign scholars.
 In case of relevant discrepancies between the reviewers, the opinion of a third reviewer will be asked for.
+The final decision is made by the editors.
 Every year, a list of reviewers will be published.

 The pre-review and peer review processes are entirely independent of each other.

-Authors will be notified by email by the editorial team of the reviewers’ decision on the acceptance, request for revision or rejection of the article.
-The whole process (from submission to reviewers’ decision) shall take no more than six months.
+Authors will be notified by email of the editors’ decision on the acceptance, request for revision or rejection of the article.
+The whole process (from submission to this first editors’ decision) shall take no more than six months.

 Reviewers’ comments will be sent to the authors when and if reformulation of the article is needed.
-Authors will subsequently have a deadline to submit the final version of the article.
+Authors will subsequently have a deadline to submit the final version of the article (as a rule, no more than one month).

 Authors may track the article on the journal submission system, at any moment along the process, and must wait for the editorial decision before changing any data or submitted documents.